 Will I learn to horse ride?

 Horse riding is one the QQI FETAC modules offered and lessons are available to trainees as part of their training week.
-In the interests of horse welfare there is a rider weight limit of 13.5 stone.
-For those riders who may exceed this we offer alternate equine related activities including long-lining, lunging and equine related care activities.
+In the interests of horse welfare there is a weight limit for riding, please speak with programme Manager about this.
+For those riders who may exceed the weight limit we offer alternate equine related activities including long-lining, lunging and equine related care activities.

 Do I get paid?